Long tail searches kill Amazon PPC campaigns every day.

 Research is key to surviving the Death by 1,000 Cuts.

-How to Stop Auto-Campaign Long Tail Wasted Spend
+How do I Stop Auto-Campaign Long Tail Wasted Ad Spend on Amazon?

 Now that you know how to filter your search term reports to find the worst converting search terms, it’s time to stop wasted spend.